 Tabs and guitar chord charts are an easy substitute for learning to read sheet music.
 In fact, tabs and chord charts have become so popular that they are actually more common than sheet music.
 That being said, unless you play strictly classical music, you may find it difficult to find the songs that you want to learn in sheet music form.

 This means you will have to transcribe them yourself, a tiresome effort that may take a lot of the fun out of playing your instrument in the first place.

 So there you have it; some reasons from both sides.
-Your decision so rely solely on your goals as a musician.
+Your decision relies solely on your goals as a musician.
 Don’t fall into thinking that learning how to read music will make you any better of a player; it won’t.
 Only practice will do that, and you don’t need sheet music to practice.
-Take a good long look at yourself before jumping into either category, and good luck with your choice!
+Take a good long look at yourself before jumping into either category and good luck with your choice!

 Guitar Pro 6 is a powerful tablature editor software for guitar, bass, and other fretted instruments.
 Equipped with a realistic audio engine, it makes writing music, guitar playing and learning songs a walk in the park.
 Click here to download Guitar Pro 6 instantly now…